omohammed95/Upgrade/README.md

 * Reboot the machine.
 * Now you need to run the command:
-*bash version_upgrade.sh*
+*sudo  do-release-upgrade -d*

   Just follow the instructions the process will take 20-30 min. you will be successfuly upgraded to the new version of Ubuntu 20.04.

+**After the upgrade:** need to enable
+*Puppet using the command:        puppet agent --enable *PPAs : in /etc/apt/sources.list.d files name docker-ce.list, slack-desktop.list and user.list  remove the # character from lines that begin with deb. after removing # character you need to run commands: apt update & apt upgrade.